-If you require any student letters, e.g. letter to confirm that you are a student, letter to open a bank account, holiday letter or any other documents, let someone in the office know about your request.
-Your document will be ready for you to collect at reception 24 hours later.
+If you require any student letters, e.g. letter to confirm that you are a student, letter to open a bank account, holiday letter or any other document, ask anyone in reception.
+Your document will be ready for you to collect 24 hours later.

 If your course lasts for 2 weeks or longer you will be entitled to receive a Speakeasy Certificate.
-Please request the Certificate the day before you finish your course.
+Please ask for the Certificate the day before you finish your course.